-The fair value of virtual shares to be measured in fiscal years 2018 to 2021 was calculated based on the following assumptions:
+The fair value of virtual shares to be measured in fiscal years 2019 to 2022 was calculated based on the following assumptions:

-The basis of the computations on the respective valuation date was a continuous zero interest rate.
-The interest rates were computed from the interest rate structures of government bonds maturing between one and ten years.

-The computation basis for future dividend payments is public estimates made by ten banks.
-The arithmetic mean of these estimates is taken to determine the dividends.

-Historic volatility is used for the calculations.
-The calculations are based on the daily XETRA closing price for the Fraport AG share and beginning in fiscal year 2020 also for the MDAX.

-The remaining term of the LTIP or the PSP is used as the time horizon to determine volatility.
+- The basis of the computations on the respective valuation date was a continuous zero interest rate.
+The interest rates were computed from the interest rate structures of government bonds with a maturity of one to ten years. - The computation basis for future dividend payments is public estimates made by ten banks.
+The arithmetic mean of these estimates is taken to determine the dividends. - Historic volatility is used for the calculations.
+The calculations are based on the daily XETRA closing price for the Fraport AG share and, beginning in fiscal year 2020, also for the MDAX. - The remaining term of the LTIP or the PSP is used as the time horizon to determine volatility.

+&lt;sup>2) Fair value for the Senior Managers calculated for the first time under the PSP in fiscal year 2021